rekhaDevs/samagragovernance.in/src/pages/team/index.md

       After graduating from Stanford, she worked at Geosyntec Consultants, an environmental consulting company, in Seattle.
 Her interest in transitioning to the development sector and facilitating sustainable change on the ground brought her to Samagra.
-Currently she is part of the Saksham Haryana-Education team.
+Currently, she leads the Saksham Haryana-Education programme.
     image: /img/sagari.jpg
     linkedInProfile: 'https://www.linkedin.com/in/sagari-handa-5a86157a'
     name: Sagari Handa